Docs

 3.4 Free-form Query Replications

 ReplicaDB can also replicate the result set of an arbitrary SQL query.
-Instead of using the --source-table
+Instead of using the --source-table, --source-columns and --source-where arguments, you can specify a SQL statement with the --source-query argument.

 For example: